bartveneman/bartveneman.github.io/_posts/2014-05-17-z-index-management-with-sass.md

 title: Z-index management with SASS
 ---

-<p>Large projects can suffer from complex UI components and external libraries for sliders etc. Here you are with your carefully created library and sliders are moving over modals, buttons become unresponsive to interactions because some element is placed on top of them.
-We need <code>z-index</code> management.</p>
+Large projects can suffer from complex UI components and external libraries for sliders etc. Here you are with your carefully created library and sliders are moving over modals, buttons become unresponsive to interactions because some element is placed on top of them.
+We need `z-index` management.

-<p>The idea is to go through the complete site and compile a list of elements that have/need a <code>z-index</code>.
+The idea is to go through the complete site and compile a list of elements that have/need a `z-index`.
 After that, set a priority for each element.
 An element with priority 1 should be stacked on top of an element with priority 2 and so on.
-Elements whose stacking order doesn't matter can have the same priority.</p>
+Elements whose stacking order doesn't matter can have the same priority.

-<h2>Creating a priority list</h2>
+## Creating a priority list

 <table>
     <thead>
         <tr>